Regularity of quasigeodesics characterises hyperbolicity: Proofs of the results

+\begin{duplicate}[\Cref{thm:UG_Hyperbolic}] Let $G$ be a finitely generated group with a generating set $S$ such that $\Gamma(G, S)$ is geodetic.
+If there exists $\lambda>3$ such that the language of $(\lambda, 0)$--quasigeodesics is regular, then $G$ is hyperbolic and hence virtually free. \end{duplicate}

-\begin{proof}[Proof of \Cref{thm:UG_Hyperbolic}] Let $\Gamma$ be a graph.
+\begin{proof} Let $\Gamma$ be a graph.
 An \emph{isometrically embedded circuit} (IEC) is a simplicial loop of length $2n+1$ such that the restriction of each subsegment of length at most $n$ is a geodesic.

-We claim that if $\Gamma$ is geodetic and not hyperbolic then there are IEC of arbitrarily large length.
-Indeed, by \cite[Theorem~1.4]{Papasoglu1995b}, a Cayley graph is hyperbolic if and only if all geodesic bigons are uniformly thin, i.e. any two geodesics sharing endpoints have uniformly bounded Hausdoff distance.
+We claim that if $\Gamma$ is geodetic and not hyperbolic then there are IECs of arbitrarily large length.
+So suppose $\Gamma$ is geodetic and there is a uniform bound on the length of IECs.
+We will show that $\Gamma$ is hyperbolic.
+By \cite[Theorem~1.4]{Papasoglu1995b}, a Cayley graph is hyperbolic if and only if all geodesic bigons are uniformly thin, i.e. any two geodesics sharing endpoints have uniformly bounded Hausdoff distance.
+Consider an arbitrary geodesic bigon in $\Gamma$.
 Since $\Gamma$ is geodetic, if the geodesic endpoints are vertices, the geodesics need to coincide.
-It is straightforward to check that if the endpoints are both in an edge one can reduce to a case where at least one endpoint is a vertex.
+Further, it is straightforward to check that if the endpoints are both in an edge one can reduce to a case where at least one endpoint is a vertex.
 So, the only case left is a bigon where one endpoint is a vertex and the other is the midpoint of an edge.
 By \cite[Lemma~4]{ElderPiggott2020}, such a configuration produces an IEC.
-Since a bound on the Hausdorff distance of the geodesics would imply hyperbolicity, we get arbitrarily large IECs.
+Since these have uniformly bounded length, the bigon is thin.
+So $\Gamma$ is hyperbolic and the claim is proved.

 Observe that an IEC of length $2n+1$ is an $n$--local geodesic.
-By Proposition~\ref{prop.condition.star}, we conclude that if a group is non-hyperbolic and geodetic, then for any $\lambda>3$ the set of $(\lambda, 0)$--quasigeodesics cannot form a regular language.
-Thus such a group must be hyperbolic and geodetic and so, by \cite[Section~4]{Papasoglu1993}, virtually free. \end{proof}
+By Proposition~\ref{prop.condition.star}, we conclude that if a group is non-hyperbolic and geodetic, then for any $\lambda'>3$ the set of $(\lambda', 0)$--quasigeodesics cannot form a regular language. \end{proof}